-- (b) Undue hardship does not exist when imposition of the period of ineligibility would merely inconvenience or restrict the nursing-facility resident without putting the nursing-facility resident at risk of serious deprivation. - (c) Where the MassHealth agency has issued a denial notice based on the equity value in the principal place of residence, the individual may request a hardship waiver. - (i) The individual must submit a written request for consideration of undue hardship and supporting documentation to the MassHealth Enrollment Center listed on the notice of denial within 15 days after the date on the notice. - (ii) Within 30 days after the date of the request, the MassHealth agency informs the individual in writing of the decision and of the right to a fair hearing.
-The MassHealth agency extends this 30-day period if the MassHealth agency requests additional documentation or if extenuating circumstances, as determined by the MassHealth agency, require additional time. - (d) The nursing-facility resident may appeal the MassHealth agency undue-hardship decision and denial of payment of long-term-care services by submitting a request for a fair hearing to the Office of Medicaid Board of Hearings within 30 days after the receipt of the MassHealth agency written undue-hardship notice, in accordance with 130 CMR 610.000: MassHealth: Fair Hearing Rules.
-If the denial occurs pursuant to 130 CMR 520.007(G)(13)(c)(i), the nursing-facility resident may instead appeal the denial of eligibility for long-term-care services by submitting a request for a fair hearing to the Office of Medicaid Board of Hearings, in accordance with 130 CMR 610.000: MassHealth: Fair Hearing Rules, while the resident also submits a written request for consideration of undue hardship.
-If the request for the hardship waiver is later denied, the nursing-facility resident may appeal the MassHealth agency's undue hardship decision by submitting a request for a fair hearing to the Office of Medicaid Board of Hearings within 30 days after the receipt of the MassHealth agency written undue hardship decision notice, in accordance with 130 CMR 610.000: MassHealth: Fair Hearing Rules.
+(b) Undue hardship does not exist when imposition of the period of ineligibility would merely inconvenience or restrict the nursing-facility resident without putting the nursing-facility resident at risk of serious deprivation.

+(c) Where the MassHealth agency has issued a denial notice based on the equity value in the principal place of residence, the individual may request a hardship waiver.

+(i)1.
+The individual must submit a written request for consideration of undue hardship and supporting documentation to the MassHealth Enrollment Center listed on the notice of denial within 15 days after the date on the notice. (ii)2.
+Within 30 days after the date of the request, the MassHealth agency informs the individual in writing of the decision and of the right to a fair hearing.
+The MassHealth agency extends this 30-day period if the MassHealth agency requests additional documentation or if extenuating circumstances, as determined by the MassHealth agency, require additional time.

+(d) The nursing-facility resident may appeal the MassHealth agency undue-hardship decision and denial of payment of long-term-care services by submitting a request for a fair hearing to the Office of Medicaid Board of Hearings within 30 days of-after the receipt of the MassHealth agency written undue-hardship notice, in accordance with 130 CMR 610.000: MassHealth: Fair Hearing Rules.
+If the denial occurs pursuant to 130 CMR 520.007(G)(13)(c)(i)1., the nursing-facility resident may instead appeal the denial of eligibility for long-term-care services by submitting a request for a fair hearing to the Office of Medicaid Board of Hearings, in accordance with 130 CMR 610.000: MassHealth: Fair Hearing Rules, while the resident also submits a written request for consideration of undue hardship.
+If the request for the hardship waiver is later denied, the nursing-facility resident may appeal the MassHealth agency's undue hardship decision by submitting a request for a fair hearing to the Office of Medicaid Board of Hearing to the Office of Medicaid Board of Hearing to the Office of Medicaid Board of Hearings, while the resident also submits a written request for consideration of undue hardship.
+If the request for the hardship waiver is later denied, the nursing-facility resident may appeal the MassHealth agency's undue hardship decision by submitting a request for a fair hearing to the Office of Medicaid Board of Hearings within 30 days after the receipt\of the MassHealth agency written undue hardship decision by submitting a request for a fair hearing to the Office of Medicaid Board of Hearings within 30 CMR 610.000: MassHealth: Fair Hearing Rules.